This entry is part 40 of 44 in the series Letters from Indochina

 By Simon J. Lau

 Our guide explained that to rescue these animals, MandaLao has to purchase them directly from their owners.
-Depending on the elephant’s age and health, that can range from $30,000–$45,000+ USD for an adult — and double that for an adolescent.
+Depending on the elephant’s age and health, that can range from $30,000 – $45,000+ USD for an adult.
+Double that for an adolescent.
 It’s a costly process, but one that’s slowly making a difference.

 Elephants are also highly social animals, but their social circles are usually limited to family members.
 Since Khammoun and Nuann aren’t related, no one initially knew whether they’d get along.
 But they bonded quickly.